Decision Guide

 WhatsApp Alan with your project context.

 For pricing context, the HDB 4-room renovation cost breakdown shows trade-by-trade numbers including the ID coordination fee line.
 For the carpentry-specific pricing, see the pricing page.
+For the broader sequence of decisions a BTO owner faces, the BTO carpentry timeline guide walks through the order of operations from key collection to move-in.

 Ready to build?